Frequently Asked Questions

 Remember: You have to prove to immigration officials that your program qualifies.
 In addition, you have to prove that you are signed up for that program.
 So you will have to send the appropriate paperwork.

-I want to get DACA but I don’t meet the education or military service requirement.
+I want to get DACA but I don’t meet the education requirement.
 Is there anything I can do?

 Yes!
 You can enroll in a program that qualifies for DACA.
 To find one, click here and call your state adult education organization.